skip to Main Content

 • Obtain a Certificate of Incorporation

-Without CAC registration, you cannot proceed with any trade licensing.
+Without CAC registration, therefore, you cannot proceed with any trade licensing, as it serves as the foundation for all other processes.

 2. Tax Identification Number (TIN)

-Every business must obtain a Tax Identification Number from the Federal Inland Revenue Service.
+Next, every business is required to obtain a Tax Identification Number (TIN) from the Federal Inland Revenue Service (FIRS).

 This is required for: